msylau/msylau.github.io/_pages/team.md

 ## Other students
 {% assign number_printed = 0 %}
-{% for member in site.data.students %}
+{% for member in site.data.other %}

 {% assign even_odd = number_printed | modulo: 2 %}